Seter17/Distributed-Prime-Search/README.md

 ======================

-Client-Server app for distibutive searching prime numbers Launch server app, tham "how many you want" clients.
+Client-Server app for distibutive searching prime numbers Launch server app, then "how many you want" clients.
 Press ESC to stop server correctly, otherwise it could start search from old value.

 REQUIREMENTS: